 That’s not to say that they have bad credit.
-Some first-time buyers may simply not have taken out any loans or credit cards before now and so their credit history would be incomplete.
+Some first-time buyers may simply not have taken out any loans or credit cards before now and so their credit history would be minimal.

 Here at Mortgage Matters Direct, we know exactly which lenders offer mortgages with lower deposits and have more favourable credit requirements.
 What’s more, our long-standing relationships with these providers mean that we’ll be able to secure the best possible mortgage for you.

 With our help, buying your first home will be made that little bit easier.

 For property purchases up to £300,000 there’s a stamp duty exemption for first-time buyers.
 If your new home is over the stamp duty threshold and below £500,000, first-time buyers will have to pay the standard 5% on the remaining amount.
 So, if your new home is £305,000, you’ll only have to pay stamp duty on the £5,000 that’s over the limit.

 This is likely to be the highest cost of all, and no doubt something which you’ve spent years saving up for.
 Traditionally, the more you can afford to put towards your deposit, the better your mortgage rate or terms will be.
-However, as a first-time buyer, you’ll have access to a range of Help to Buy mortgages which only require a 5% down payment on the property if you are looking to buy a new build property.
+However, as a first-time buyer, you may have access to a range of Help to Buy mortgages which only require a 5% down payment on the property if you are looking to buy a new build property.
 More on this later…